GyorgyFerenc/Minecraft-Random-Events/documentation/Basics.md

 - UML
 - Markdown

 The UML folder holds the diagrams of the class hierarchy, as well as some sequence diagrams, which simulate the flow of the information.
+The Plan folder represents the plan for implementating certain features.

 The Markdown folder is for the written documentation using the markdown syntax.